 The Lazarus Drug

-More than 70,000 people died of drug overdoses last year — many of them from heroin and other opioids.
+More than 70,000 people died of drug overdoses in 2017 — many of them from heroin and other opioids.
 One of the most widely-used tools to confront this crisis is a drug called naloxone.
 It can reverse an opioid overdose within seconds, and has been hailed by first responders and public health researchers.
-But earlier this year, two economists released a study that suggested naloxone might be leading some users to engage in riskier behavior — and causing more deaths than it saves.
+But in 2018, two economists released a study that suggested naloxone might be leading some users to engage in riskier behavior — and causing more deaths than it saves.
 This week, we talk with researchers, drug users, and families about the mental calculus of opioid use, and why there's still so much we're struggling to understand about addiction.
-For more information about the research in this episode, visit https://n.pr/2OZfuGQ.
+This episode originally aired in October 2018.
 See omnystudio.com/listener for privacy information.

 Copyright 2019 NPR